janamilovanovic-tomtom/test/isolated_turn.md

 **Conditions for Isolated turn**
 --------------------------------

-* this applies to all road types except for controlled access roads
+* this applies to all road types except for controlled access roads.
+I added something.

 * there are not intermediate turns between the driver and the target manoeuvre